 We don’t place artificial limits on books that can be submitted and we do consider EVERY book that is suggested to us.
 Every year we also specifically approach certain authors and publishers to request books that we believe have strong merit for consideration in our awards program.

 In order to submit your book to the program, just fill out our submission form here and then send 2 review copies to the address noted on the form.
-Submissions for the 2020 Non-Obvious Book Awards closed on November 30, 2020.
-The program for our 2021 awards will open in January, 2021.
+Submissions for the 2021 Non-Obvious Book Awards are now open and will be accepting entries through November, 2021.
+Winners are announced in December, 2021.

 Will you reimburse me for the shipping expenses?

-Nope, but good on you for wondering.
+Nope, but good on you for asking.
 We admire your frugality.

 Why don’t you use industry-standard categories?

 Most book awards will subdivide books they consider into categories such as management or sales.
 The problem with this is, well … obvious.
 What category would you put a book on sales management?
 So instead of forcing submissions into a single limiting category (or having you worry that maybe you unintentionally picked the wrong category and therefore made it harder for your book to win), we have created our own categories for how we award winners (see below).
 Books are NOT submitted to a particular category.
 Instead they are simply submitted and we will award them based on the category we believe fits best.